alefnull/alefsbits/README.md

 ## poly play

-polyphonic sample player. load sample through right click menu, then choose a number of channels to use. trigger input or button will play the sample, cycling through the available channels.
+polyphonic sample player. load sample through right click menu, then choose a number of channels to use. trigger input or button will play the sample, cycling through the available channels with each subsequent trigger.

 ## probably not